silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 - Manually test with the current date.
 - If a puzzle row has `releaseDate` matching today, verify that puzzle is returned and displayed.
-- If no puzzle is found, confirm the UI shows a “No puzzle for today” message (or a placeholder).
+- If no puzzle is found, confirm the UI shows a "No puzzle for today" message (or a placeholder).

 ---

 ## 7\.
 Build the Base Puzzle Logic

 1. **Define data structures** in a new file (e.g., `PuzzleLogic.js`):
-   - How you’ll store the puzzle words, category, and difficulty.
+   - How you'll store the puzzle words, category, and difficulty.
    - The guess limit and how to decrement guesses on each incorrect grouping.
 2. **Create methods** for:
    - Checking if four selected words match the correct category.